 - Biochemistry & combinatorial CRNs -- 4 lectures (tools: DACCAD)

-- Jan 27: the central dogma and enzymes of molecular biology, engineering synthetic gene regulatory networks.
+- Jan 29: the central dogma and enzymes of molecular biology, computing with strings, gene regulatory networks introduction.

 [optional refs on